grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 She climbed up to the control room and got Shakes back on the ship-to-ship.
 "Definitely a fuckin' contact Shakes.
 Now it's your turn.
 Fire up the _Gnat_ and see if you can lead them off and away from us.
 Let's see if this fucked up scheme of ours works!"

-"Abso-fucking-lutely!
+"Absolutely!
 Motherfuck..."
 The end of his oath was cut off by the whining start of the _Gnat's_ diesel engine which came blaring over the ship-to-ship radio for a moment before Shakes took his thumb off the transmit button.

 Percy flipped on the red night lighting.
 "Bastian --- don't move the fuckin' boat.
 Don't trim anything or let her make any fuckin' sounds at all."